simonmichael/hledger/hledger/hledger.m4.md

 `--infer-costs` will have an effect only when:

 - There are two non-equity postings, in different commodities
-- And two equity postings, next to one another, which exactly balance the above, using equity accounts.
+- And two postings to equity accounts, next to one another, which exactly balance the above.
   Equity accounts are accounts declared with account type `V`/`Conversion`, or named `equity:conversion`, `equity:trade`, `equity:trading`, or subaccounts of these.

-- The order of postings is significant: the cost will be added to the first of the non-equity postings, in the commodity of the last non-equity posting.
+The order of postings is significant: the cost will be added to the first of the non-equity postings, in the commodity of the second non-equity posting.

 Multiple such conversions can coexist within a single transaction.